rahnoff/DevOps/Ansible/Ansible_1/README.md

 # DevOps
 Version 2

-To run type: ansible-playbook flask_app_real.yml --become --become-user=user --ask-become-pass flask_app_real.yml is the main playbook, others included as roles, flaskpy role is all about installing required python libs for Flask and configuring app on a remote host firewall role installs and configures ufw to allow only 22, 80, 443 ports vars folder for variables
+flask_app_real.yml is the main playbook, others included as roles, flaskpy role is all about installing required python libs for Flask and configuring app on a remote host firewall role installs and configures ufw to allow only 22, 80, 443 ports vars folder for variables
 Flask app supports GET and POST methods with json type of data as a request containing emoji and count, responds with different number of emoji strings depending on count value
 To test app with POST method type: curl -H "Content-Type: application/json" -X POST -d'{"word" : "mice", "count" : 5}' http://localhost/emoji, -H option indicates the type of data being sent in the request body, -d option indicates the data to include in the body of the request, "mice" is emoji, "word" is a key for it, "count" is for how many times emoji should appear
+To run type: ansible-playbook flask_app_real.yml --become --become-user=user --ask-become-pass, where user is the remote user in sudoers file, --ask-become-pass option means the password is required, --become tells Ansible to become another user